Kendrys Morales: Cuban career

-Moving to the United States
+Leaving Cuba

 By early 2004, Cuba's national team and the Industriales banned Morales from their teams for disciplinary reasons due to their belief that he had met with people in an attempt to flee the nation.
 Morales denies this accusation, telling a reporter "That's not true.
 I never talked to any agent.
 But from that moment on, I just wanted to leave.
 I tried to do it several times without success, occasionally ending up in jail."
 He escaped on a raft in June 2004 to the shores of southern Florida, his eighth attempt at escape.

-But, as is the usual practice of defectors, he chose to leave the country to establish foreign residency so as to avoid the MLB draft.
-He left once again, this time to the Dominican Republic, where he was privately scouted by several Major League teams.
-Preston Gómez, in his role as consultant to Angels general manager Bill Stoneman, ended up signing him to a six-year deal worth US$3 million up front in December 2004.
-Morales played winter ball for the Estrellas Orientales Dominican team to keep himself in game shape.
+As is a practice of baseball players who defect from Cuba, Morales chose to establish residency outside of the United States, in order to avoid being subjected to the Major League Baseball draft, which applies to residents of North America.
+He relocated to the Dominican Republic, where he was privately scouted by several major-league teams, as he could be signed as a free agent.
+Preston Gómez, in his role as consultant to Los Angeles Angels general manager Bill Stoneman, ended up signing Morales to a six-year deal worth US$3 million up front in December 2004.
+Morales played winter ball in the Dominican Professional Baseball League (LIDOM) for the Estrellas Orientales to keep himself in game shape.